ccovascosta/passage-selection/README.md

 #### Option 2: Jupyter Notebook

-1. Start Jupyter Notebook:
+1. Start Jupyter notebook:

- - Navigate to the notebooks directory and start Jupyter Notebook:
+ - Navigate to the notebooks directory and start Jupyter notebook:

 ```bash
 cd notebooks
 jupyter notebook
 ```

-2. Open passage_selection_test.ipynb to interactively run and test the pipeline.
+2. Create a notebook to interactively run and test the pipeline.

 ## Future Improvements

+ - Support other file types: Implement text extraction function for other types of files such as emails, text files, transcriptions.
- - Enhanced Preprocessing: Implement more advanced text preprocessing techniques such as lemmatization.
+ - Enhanced preprocessing: Implement more advanced text preprocessing techniques such as lemmatization.
- - Advanced Retrieval Models: Explore other approaches for retrieving the top K documents, such as using other algorithms, such as BM25, and other approaches, such as likelihood (binary classification) models.
+ - Document retrieval: Explore other approaches for retrieving the top K documents, such as using other algorithms, such as BM25, or framing the problem as a binary classification to retrieve the documents with highest score (likelihood to contain relevant information).
- - Improved Passage Extraction: Use more sophisticated models or techniques for passage extraction to improve the accuracy and relevance of the selected passages.
-Also test other approaches do split the text into passages in a better way.
+ - Improved passage extraction: Use more sophisticated models or techniques for passage extraction to improve the accuracy and relevance of the selected passages.
+Also test other approaches do split the text into passages to avoid unnecessary sentences and words.
+ - Evaluation metrics: Assess the system's performance using evaluation metrics for document retrieval and for passage extraction.
  - Scalability: Optimize the pipeline for large-scale document processing and real-time performance.
- - Evaluation Metrics: Assess the system's performance using evaluation metrics document retrievaland for passage extraction.

  ## Example Output